Diabolocom-Research/HISI-interface/README.md

 ## Architecture

-The ASR Interface follows a clean, modular architecture based on the legacy whisper-streaming system:
+The HISI Interface follows a clean, modular architecture based on the legacy whisper-streaming system:

 ```
 asr_interface/